BEST Vegan Bagels Recipe (Gluten Free, Yeast Free Option)

 Instructions

-- While the dough is rising for a second time, bring a large pot with 4 cups of water to a boil.
+- While the bagels are rising: bring a large kitchen pot with 4 quarts of water to a boil.
 Preheat the oven to 425F.

 Notes